BarryCarlyon/twitch_extension_tools/README.md

 ## Data/Config Storage

-Date is stored in the following location
+Data is stored in the following location

 > %appdata%/BarryCarlyonTwitchExtensionTools/